sr7xe/Solidity_intermediate_3/README.md

 2. **Deploy Contract:** Use your preferred tooling to compile and deploy the contract to the Ethereum network.
 3. **Interact with Contract:** After deployment, you can interact with the contract's functions using Ethereum wallets or programmatically through Ethereum libraries such as web3.js or ethers.js.

-## Security and Ownership

-The contract inherits from OpenZeppelin's `Ownable` contract, which provides basic authorization control functions.
-This simplifies the implementation of "user permissions" and ensures that only the contract owner can perform certain actions, like minting new tokens.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Disclaimer

-This README provides a basic overview of the contract's functionality.
-It is essential to conduct thorough testing and auditing of the smart contract before deploying it to a live blockchain environment.
-The creators of the GOA Token contract hold no liability for any issues or losses resulting from its use.